-Toothache is amongst the pains that most people usually experience even for once.
-Toothaches can have many causes.
-The most common cause of a toothache is a tooth decay spreading to the root.
+Toothache is amongst the pains that most people commonly experience for everyone, even for once.
+Toothaches are known to have many different types/variety of causes.
+The most common cause of a toothache is Tooth Decay, specifically when it spreads to the roots.
 A root canal should be done and monitored by an endodonist.
-In the following parts, we intend to introduce you to the root canal treatment.
+In the following parts, we intend to introduce you to the root canal treatment

 In order to do a root canal treatment, the dentist first uses anesthetic to numb the gum tissue around the tooth.
-Then he completely removes the decays from the tooth, and drains the infection of the pulp.
+Then the dentist will begin to completely remove the decays from the tooth, and drain the infection of the pulp.
 After the infection of the damaged tooth is completely emptied, the germs in the dental canals are removed by the dentist.
-And then the root of the tooth is completely emptied.
+Then the root of the tooth will be finally emptied.

 Tip: the teeth that have been timely treated by a root canal can last for many years.
 This issue depends on how you observe your dental and oral health.
 Also, do not chew food during a root canal treatment while your tooth has got a dressing.
 This may cause the tooth wall to break or the tooth to become infected.

 When Should We Get Root Canal Treatment And Endodontics?